sunaku/tork/README.markdown

 ### With [Ruby on Rails]

-For Rails 3 or newer, use the rails configuration helper (see below).
+For Rails 3 or newer, use the `tork/config/rails` configuration helper.
 Otherwise, ensure that your `config/environments/test.rb` file contains:

     config.cache_classes = false